-Payday lender Wonga has gone into administration.
+Payday lenders including Wonga, WageDay Advance and Juo Loans have gone into administration.
 But what does this mean for you if you are an existing customer, claiming compensation, or were thinking about taking out a payday loan?

-You can still use Wonga services to manage your existing loans.
+You should still be able to use their services to manage existing loans.

-I already have a Wonga loan, do I still need to repay it?
+I already have a payday loan, do I still need to repay it?

 Missing repayments could also harm your credit rating because lenders look at how you’ve managed your existing credit when working out whether or not to lend you money.

-I’m claiming compensation from Wonga.
+I’m claiming compensation from a payday lender.
 What will happen now?

-As Wonga has gone into administration, if your claim has been successful but you’ve not been paid you will join the list of creditors.
+If you made a successful claim before the payday lender went into administration, but you’ve not been paid, you will join the list of creditors.

 Once the business has been wound up, the administrators will then distribute any assets that are left.
 There is a strict order for who gets paid first.
 This could mean you might not receive any settlement you were granted.

-I was thinking of making a compensation claim because I was mis-sold a loan by Wonga.
+I was thinking of making a compensation claim because I was mis-sold a loan.
 Can I still do so?

 Once the administrators have been appointed, the Financial Ombudsman Service (FOS) will urgently clarify the impact on compensation cases brought since the announcement was made.